‘Supermud’ bricks could help tackle the world’s housing crisis and cut carbon emissions that cause climate change

 - Aesthetically pleasing

-In the wake of climate change and rapid population growth, it is vital to embrace and advance the use of nonconventional materials for housing architecture.
-Through the fusion of ideas, clever use of local resources, and continued research, we can uncover new materials that are sustainable and appropriate for our long-term global needs.
+In the wake of climate change and rapid population growth, it is vital to embrace and advance the use of unconventional materials for housing architecture.
+Through the fusion of ideas, clever use of local resources, and continued research, we can uncover new materials that are appropriate as sustainable building solutions and for our long-term global needs.

 For more on construction materials, please see Building Materials and Methods: E4C’s Essential Online Resources for Professionals.